 Protect your dog from the cold

-Ten breeds known to be a little more cold-blooded include Beagles, Boxers, Chihuahuas, French Bulldogs, Great Danes, Greyhounds, Poodles, Pugs, Shih Tzus, and Yorkshire Terriers.
+Some dog breeds are more sensitive to cold temperatures.
+These breeds include Beagles, Boxers, Chihuahuas, French Bulldogs, Great Danes, Greyhounds, Poodles, Pugs, Shih Tzus, Lhasa Apsos, Scottish Terriers, and Yorkshire Terriers.

 Create comfort on the go

-A blanket is easier to pack than a dog bed if you’re planning a trip.
-It’ll also help keep your dog calm in the car and strange places like a hotel room or a friend’s house.
+For pet owners planning a trip, a blanket is easier to pack than a dog bed.
+It’ll also help calm your dog in a moving vehicle and strange places like a hotel room or a friend’s house.

 Protect your furniture

-Blankets also help shield couches, chairs, or your bed from dog hair and muddy paws.
-And unlike most furniture, it’s easy to toss a blanket in the wash.
+Blankets also help shield couches, chairs, and beds from pet hair and muddy paws.
+Unlike most furniture, tossing a blanket in the wash is easy.

 Help your dog regulate body temperature